 - 1.1.
-This policy outlines to our customers and colleagues the key principles Teign Housing will apply in dealing with anti-social Behaviour complaints across our communities. - 1.2.
-As a Registered Social Landlord, we are required by section 218A of the Housing Act1996 to publish policies and procedures in relation to anti-social behaviour. - 1.3.
+This policy outlines to our customers and colleagues the key principles Teign Housing will apply in dealing with anti-social behaviour and hate complaints across our communities. - 1.2.
+As a registered social landlord, we are required by section 218A of the Housing Act 1996 to publish policies and procedures in relation to anti-social behaviour. - 1.3.
 We want our communities to be places where people would like to live.
 We recognise that feeling safe at home and in the community is important to our customers. - 1.4.
 We accept that everyone has a right to their chosen, lawful, lifestyle providing this does not spoil the quality of life for others.
 Teign Housing plays an important role in making sure that such rights and obligations are managed effectively.
-Tackling antisocial behaviour and nuisance is essential in achieving this result.
-This policy aims to prevent and reduce the harm caused by anti-social behaviour to customers and communities. - 1.5.
-This Policy covers all customers, stakeholders, colleagues, and neighbourhoods affected by anti-social behaviour which falls within our area of responsibility. - 1.6.
-Although Domestic Abuse is linked to anti-social behaviour, we have a separate Domestic Abuse Policy and Procedure document which sets out our commitments to addressing Domestic Abuse for our customers. - 1.7.
-Reports of anti-social behaviour can be reported directly to our Customer First Team on 01626 322722. - Calls outside of normal working hours (from 5 pm to 9 am Monday to Friday.
+Tackling antisocial behaviour, hate, and nuisance is essential in achieving this result.
+This policy aims to prevent and reduce the harm caused to customers and communities. - 1.5.
+This policy covers all customers, stakeholders, colleagues, and neighbourhoods affected by anti-social behaviour which falls within our area of responsibility, including how we respond to hate-related harassment, incidents and crime. - 1.6.
+Although domestic abuse is linked to anti-social behaviour, we have a separate policy and procedure document which sets out our commitments to addressing domestic abuse for our customers. - 1.7.
+Reports of anti-social behaviour can be reported directly to our Customer First Team on 01626 322722. - 1.8.
+Calls outside of normal working hours (from 5 pm to 9 am Monday to Friday.
 Friday 5 pm to 9 am Monday) reports can be made to the ASB Respect Line on 0800 075 6699.

-2.0 Definition of Anti-social Behaviour
+2.0 Definition of anti-social behaviour

 - 2.1 Teign Housing adopt the following definition as per the Anti-social Behaviour, Crime and Policy Act 2014. - 'Conduct that has caused, or is likely to cause, harassment, alarm, or distress to any person, or - 'Conduct capable of causing nuisance or annoyance to a person in relation to that person's occupation of residential premises, or - 'Conduct capable of causing housing-related nuisance or annoyance to any person'. - 2.2 Judgement will be exercised in deciding what amounts to anti-social behaviour in individual situations.
 For example, customers will have opposing perceptions of what constitutes anti-social behaviour.
 Teign Housing will therefore take a reasoned and proportionate approach to investigate these complaints.
 In some instances, these complaints won't be investigated as anti-social behaviour but instead progressed by adopting our Estate Management Policy. - 2.3 Complaints of noise nuisance will not be investigated as anti-social behaviour complaints in the first instance.
 We will instead examine all factors which could lead to the root cause.
-This is one instance where our Estate Management Policy may be invoked. - 2.4 Whilst not limited to, here are a few examples of activities not considered to be antisocial behaviour: - Doors banging - Noise from children playing - People staring - Loud talking from adjoining properties and/or communal areas - · Noise from domestic appliances i.e. washing machines, vacuum cleaners - One-off parties or festivals/events such as bonfire night - DIY at reasonable hours - 2.5 Complaints will not be investigated as anti-social behaviour if the customer refuses or fails to provide any evidence relating to the complaint being reported.
+This is one instance where our Estate Management Policy may be used. - 2.4 Whilst not limited to, here are a few examples of activities not considered to be antisocial behaviour: - Doors banging - · Noise from children playing - People staring - Loud talking from adjoining properties and/or communal areas - Noise from domestic appliances i.e. washing machines, vacuum cleaners - One-off parties or festivals/events such as bonfire night - DIY at reasonable hours - 2.5 Complaints will not be investigated as anti-social behaviour if the customer refuses or fails to provide any information relating to the complaint being reported.